twinklebob/jekyll-ttskch-theme/_drafts/my-bitcoin-story.md

 The reality is, I don't do a lot with it at all at the moment, although I'm always very interested in it.
 I started playing with Bitcoin fairly early on, around 2013, probably somewhere towards the middle of the "early adopters" stage of the [technology adoption curve](http://lmgtfy.com/?q=technology+adoption+curve).

 I joined in at the time you could still mine bitcoins with GPUs and used an application to mine when the computer was idle, acting as part of a mining pool.
-I was able to collect <i class="fa fa-btc" aria-hidden="true"></i>3, worth about $3651 at today's price.
-Unfortunately I panicked when the price started crashing and sold *all* of my bitcoins for around £60.
+I was able to collect <i class="fa fa-btc" aria-hidden="true"></i>3, worth more than $3500 at today's prices.
+Unfortunately I panicked when the price started seriously crashing and sold *all* of my bitcoins for around £60.
 When the price quickly recovered I tried to buy some back, but it was too late.
 The price never crashed that low again.
-I also haven't gone to the trading platforms since then, I just don't understand that stuff enough!
+I also haven't gone to the trading platforms since then, it was quite clear that I just don't understand that stuff enough!

+My remnant sat untouched for quite a while and then I decided it was time to start looking again at what I could do with it.

+### Wallet

+Just like any other form of money, you need a way of carrying, spending and receiving bitcoins.
+These are called a wallet and come in a few different forms.

+Since I got into this early I use a more complicated wallet than is probably necessary.
+I use the Android app [Bitcoin Wallet](https://play.google.com/store/apps/details?id=de.schildbach.wallet) which is a pretty basic pure network node.
+It makes it pretty secure, but also very easy to lose all your bitcoins if you don't keep a backup.

+### Saving

+The first thing

 Photo credit: [jurvetson](https://www.flickr.com/photos/jurvetson/13543526165/) via [VisualHunt.com](https://visualhunt.com/re/ab6492) / [CC BY](http://creativecommons.org/licenses/by/2.0/)